-- (a) if the other party commits any material or persistent breach of or omits to observe any of the material obligations on its part contained in the AIFM Agreement and (if such breach is capable of remedy) fails (within 30 Business Days after having been required in writing by the Company so to do) to remedy such breach; and - (b) if the other party shall have a receiver or administrator appointed or if an order shall be made or an effective resolution passed for the winding-up of the other party (saved for a winding-up for the purpose of and followed by an amalgamation or reconstruction) which shall include where in accordance with the Articles, any Continuation Resolution is not passed by the Shareholders.
+- (a) if the other party commits any material or persistent breach of or omits to observe any of the material obligations on its part contained in the AIFM Agreement and (if such breach is capable of remedy) fails (within 30 Business Days after having been required in writing by the Company so to do) to remedy such breach; and - (b) if the other party shall have a receiver or administrator appointed or if an order shall be made or an effective resolution passed for the winding-up of the other party (save for a winding-up for the purpose of and followed by an amalgamation or reconstruction) which shall include where in accordance with the Articles, any Continuation Resolution is not passed by the Shareholders.

-The Company may, in addition, terminate the AIFM Agreement with immediate effect if (i) Gresham House's authorisation to be an alternative investment fund manager is not maintained by it, or is suspended or restricted by the FCA; (ii) Gresham House fails to notify the Company of an investigations by the FCA; (iii) both Ben Guest and Bozkurt Aydinoglu cease to be involved in managing the Portfolio and are not replaced within 180 days by alternative portfolio managers approved by the Company; or (iv) if Gresham House causes the Ordinary Shares to be suspended from trading on the Specialist Fund Segment and the suspension of trading is not lifted or the Ordinary Shares are not admitted to trading on another regulated market within 3 months of the date of that suspension or if the Manager fails to enforce (or fails to procure any member of the Gresham House Group to enforce) its rights in respect of any breach by the counterparties to the Framework Agreement.
+The Company may, in addition, terminate the AIFM Agreement with immediate effect if (i) Gresham House's authorisation to be an alternative investment fund manager is not maintained by it, or is suspended or restricted by the FCA; (ii) Gresham House fails to notify the Company of an investigations by the FCA; (iii) both Ben Guest and Bozkurt Aydinoglu cease to be involved in managing the Portfolio and are not replaced within 180 days by alternative portfolio managers approved by the Company; or (iv) if Gresham House causes the Ordinary Shares to be suspended from trading on the Specialist Fund Segment and the suspension of trading is not lifted or the Ordinary Shares are not admitted to trading on another regulated market within 3 months of the date of that suspension.